dzangolab/generator-dzangolab-iac/generators/pulumi-s3-backend/templates/pulumi-s3-backend/README.md

 | Key | `aws.kms.Key` | Key used by the Pulumi secrets provider to encrypt secrets |
 | Alias | `aws.kms.Alias` | Key alias |

-### `aws.kms.Key`

-One instance of `aws.kms.Key`.
-This is used by the Pulumi secret provider to encrypt Pulumni secrets.

 ## Configuration settings

 | Setting | Type | Default | Required | Description |